Best air purifier 2024: remove allergens, particles and pollution from your home

 (Image credit: Blueair)

 While the jury is out on the overall health benefits of these air-cleaning boxes, there's no doubt that many allergy sufferers swear by air purifiers.
-If you've decided that what your room needs is a concerted shot of air cleaning, it's time to have a look at our pick of the best air purifiers.
+If you've decided that your room needs a concerted shot of air cleaning, then it's time to have a look at our pick of the best air purifiers.

 WRITTEN BY